ZizheRuan/awesome-nano-banana-pro-images/README.md

 last updated: Nov 24th 2025.

+## 💡 Where can I try Nano Banana Pro?
+It is recommended to start for free on [Copictor.com](https://copictor.com/) with a collection of artist-crafted built-in prompts.

 ## 🔍 Introduction
 awesome-nano-banana-pro-images is a curated, community-driven collection of high-quality prompts and stunning outputs generated with the **Nano Banana Pro (Google Gemini 3 Pro Image Preview)** model.
 This repository aims to help creators, researchers, and prompt engineers better understand how to craft effective prompts for the model during its pre-release phase.

-## 💡 Where can I try Nano Banana Pro?
-It is recommended to start for free on [Copictor.com](https://copictor.com/) with a collection of artist-crafted built-in prompts, it is also maintained by me.

 ## 📌 What This Repository Contains
 - Community-shared prompts that produce high-quality or interesting results